350 Cute & Unique Ibis Names + Generator

 Plume | A delicate name referring to the Ibis's feathers. |

-Grace | Highlights the Ibis's graceful movements. |
+Grace | Shows off the Ibis’s smooth, elegant steps. |

 Dainty | A delicate and charming name. |